cliveholloway/herbert/README.md

     # TODO - get stitching fixed and put instructions in here

-For the journal processing, I have included a few sample pages, some with images:
+For the journal processing, run this script to build out the web pages:

-    python3 journal_processing/scripts/extract.py data/journal.docx
+    python3 journal_processing/scripts/extract.py data/HerbertHollowayJournals.docx

 After you run the script, you'll see the HTML pages in the dir journal_processing/build/pages and the comments stored in journal_processing/build/data.json  (this is used to add the comments